Joss Labadie: Dagenham & Redbridge

 After being released by Torquay, Labadie signed for Dagenham & Redbridge on 8 July 2014 on a two-year contract.

 Labadie made his Dagenham & Redbridge debut in the first round of the League Cup against Brentford, where he played 86 minutes.
-The club lost 4–2 on penalty shootout following a 6–6 draw through 120 minutes.
+The club lost 4–2 in a penalty shootout following a 6–6 draw after extra time.
 He then made his league debut for the club, where he played 18 minutes after coming on as a substitute, in a 2–1 loss against Burton Albion.
 He scored his first goals for the club on 27 September 2014, in a 2–0 win over York City.
 Although he suffered a hamstring injury, Labadie found himself in and out of the first team.
 In April 2015 he was banned for six months after being found guilty of biting an opponent in a game on 21 March 2015 against Stevenage.
 Late in the ill-tempered game, Labadie had challenged Stevenage player, Ronnie Henry.
 The bite occurred after Labadie failed to release the ball after it had gone out for a throw-in.
 In his first season at Dagenham & Redbridge, Labadie went on to make a total of 27 appearances, scoring twice.

 At the start of the 2015–16 season, Labadie remained out of the first team, having served just four months of his suspension.
 On 20 October 2015, he finally made his first appearance, coming on as a late substitute, in a 2–2 draw against York City.
 He scored his first goal of the season in a 1–1 draw against Plymouth Argyle on 28 November 2015.
 In the absence of Andre Boucaud, Labadie was his stand-in captain during the 2015–16 season.
 Labadie scored two goals in two matches between 28 December 2015 and 1 January 2016, both winning against Stevenage and Exeter City.
 Despite being sidelined over suspension and injury on two occasions later in the season, Labadie scored again on 5 April 2016, as well as assisting another goal, in a 2–1 win over Morecambe.
 Following the club's relegation to the non-league at the end of the 2016–17 season, Labadie made a total of 34 appearances and scored five times.
 The team's season ticket holders awarded Labadie Player of the Season.

 However, Labadie was released by the club when his contract expired.